 |$37,001 – $80,000||$3,572 plus 32.5c for each $1 over $37,000|

 |$80,001 – $180,000||$17,547 plus 37c for each $1 over $80,000|

-The Low Income Tax Offset (“LITO”) full amount is $445 reducing by 1.5 cents in the dollar, for every dollar of income over $37,000 such that it cuts out at $66,667.
+The Low Income Tax Offset (“LITO”) full amount is $445 reducing by 1.5 cents in the dollar, for every dollar of taxable income over $37,000 such that it cuts out at $66,667.
 The effect is that no tax is payable up to an income of $20,542.
-The LITO calculation table is here.

 Tax changes for 2014-15

-- ** On 1 May 2013 The Prime Minister announced an increase in the Medicare Levy by 0.5% to apply from 1 July 2014
+- In a measure associated with the funding of the NDIS, an increase in the basic Medicare Levy by 0.5% from 1.5% to 2% applies from 1 July 2014.